jamiecarter7/mentalblockgaming/src/pages/blog/game-design/the-playtesting-bible-a-guide-for-game-developers.md

 title: "The Playtesting Bible: A Guide for Game Developers"
 pubDate: 2014-11-05
 description: "This is the first post of my new Astro blog."
+exerpt: "Playtesting is an incredibly common practice in the field of video game design.
+In this article I will look at why playtesters are important, how playtesting should be carried out and what makes a good playtester."
 author: "MaybeLaterx"
 image:
   url: "/blog/posts/playtesting-bible-a-guide-for-game-developers/enlightening-book.jpg"